cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Cross Compiler.md

 I am assuming you have some basic working knowledge of using LinuxThe first thing you will need is a system running Linux.
 If you do not have a Linux box laying around, a virtual machine or WSL will work just fine.

 Next, to compile programs for PicoCalc Lyra Linux, you will need the tools and libraries.
-You can get what you need here;
+You can get what you need here in the sdk-buildroot folder;

 https://drive.google.com/drive/folders/1TBEso7NFkO7e6z8iEBywjxi4EtJHSz4F